Metropolis (architecture magazine)

-Metropolis is an internationally recognised design and architecture–concentrated magazine with a strong focus on ethics, innovation and sustainability in the creative sector.
+Metropolis is an internationally recognized design and architecture–concentrated magazine with a strong focus on ethics, innovation and sustainability in the creative sector.
 The magazine was established in 1981 by Horace Havemeyer III of Bellerophon Publications, Inc alongside his wife Eugenie Cowan Havemeyer and is based in New York City.
-Metropolis’s work towards future focused is based in their motto “design at all scales”.
+Metropolis's work towards future focused is based in their motto "design at all scales".